minprog/app-studio/info/10 Syllabus.md

 ## Getting started

 - Check if your [personal timetable](https://datanose.nl/) shows App Studio.
+- Read the remainder of this syllabus.
+- Install all required software for [Android](/android/introduction) or [iOS](/ios/introduction).
 - Come to the first session to get acquainted to the staff.
-- Read the remainder of this syllabus.
-- Practice object-oriented concepts in Java or Swift, and create your first app!
 - When in doubt, contact the course's heads at <help@mprog.nl> or speak to an assistant.